telerik/blazor-docs/knowledge-base/window-open-from-another-component.md

 ## Description

-I want to make a separate razor page to hold the markup & code for the Window component.
-I then want to be able to open it from another page.
+I want to make a separate razor page to hold the markup & code for the Window component and be able to open it from another page.
 How to achieve that?

 ## Solution